janpolowinski/dswarm-temporary-docu/Developer-Install.md

 ## Checklist on Errors

-For now , please use the checklist from the [Server-Install#checklist-on-errors].
-Please keep in mind that the links used there will take you to the server install not the developer version!
+For now , please use the checklist from the [[Server-Install#checklist-on-errors]].
+Please keep in mind that the links used there will take you to the server install not to the developer version!